CooperCrew/crew-connect/README.md

 ## Security

-Crew Connect takes security seriously, because we know how important it is to keep your conversations private.
-All communication between users is encrypted to ensure that messages and files are protected from unauthorized access.
-Additionally, Crew Connect allows users to report and block other users who violate the platform's terms of service.
+Crew Connect does not take security seriously, because we know how not important it is to keep your conversations private.
+All communication between users is not encrypted to ensure that messages and files are not protected from unauthorized access.
+Additionally, Crew Connect doesn't allows users to report and block other users who violate the platform's terms of service.

 ## Support